fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 # Commands

-In Fleet you can run MDM commands to take some action on your macOS and Windows hosts, like restart the host, remotely.
+In Fleet you can run MDM commands to take action on your macOS and Windows hosts, like restart the host, remotely.

-If a host is offline when you run a command, the host will run the command the next time it comes online.

 ## Custom commands

 You can run custom commands and view a specific command's results using the `fleetctl` command-line interface.

 To run a custom command, we will do the following steps:

 1. Create a `.xml` with the request payload
 2. Choose a target host
 3. Run the command using `fleetctl`